elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning.md

 The request should include the following query params:

-* **redirect\_url**:  Pulse URL to redirect the user to.
+* **redirect\_url**: (required) Pulse URL to redirect the user to.
 Only requires the relative path, the domain pulse.redfast.com is optional.
 If not included will redirect the user to pulse.redfast.com.

 <br />